 South Asian accounts consistently associate the species with sal-dominated forest.
 The Uttarakhand distributional survey targeted mature sal stands and found occupancy restricted to them (Kumar & Shahabuddin, 2012); the Nepalese work is set in sal-dominated lowland forest (Thakuri et al., 2025); the Bhutanese record came from a sal-dominated stand (Dorji et al., 2022).
 Yet the Sundaic populations occupy mixed dipterocarp forest in which sal does not occur, and the species uses a range of forest types including swamp forest and stands with emergent trees of other families (Winkler et al., 2023).
 In Arunachal Pradesh the emergent trees that supply large cavities to the hornbill guild belong to other families altogether, notably Tetrameles nudiflora (Datta & Rawat, 2004), which is not consistent with a requirement tied to sal as such.
 The most defensible reading is that the association with sal in South Asia is an association with the structural conditions that mature sal forest provides in that region rather than with the tree species itself.
 This distinction is not merely semantic: if the requirement is structural, then mixed evergreen and semi-evergreen forests of north-east India containing sufficient large emergents may be suitable, whereas if the requirement is compositional, they may not.
 Nothing in the current literature resolves the question, and the sampling design of the Indian studies, which targeted sal stands identified in advance, could not have detected occupancy elsewhere.

 A more direct contradiction arises from the only substantial body of woodpecker research in the eastern Himalaya.
-Across non-protected forests of Darjeeling spanning 250 to 2,400 m, 3,456 point counts yielded 1,721 woodpeckers of 13 species, and the analysis found that basal area and snag density were the main determinants of woodpecker diversity, with a significant negative relationship between woodpecker diversity and basal area, tree density and tree diameter diversity (Pradhan et al., 2025c).
+Across non-protected forests of Darjeeling spanning 250 to 2,400 m, 3,456-point counts yielded 1,721 woodpeckers of 13 species, and the analysis found that basal area and snag density were the main determinants of woodpecker diversity, with a significant negative relationship between woodpecker diversity and basal area, tree density and tree diameter diversity (Pradhan et al., 2025c).
 The authors interpret this as a preference for high snag density with scattered, smaller and more uniformly sized trees.
 Taken at face value, a negative relationship between woodpecker diversity and basal area appears to contradict the large-tree dependency proposition.